What does the

 Bible say about blasphemy?

 Submit your questions, through our easy to use form,

 to our team of mature Christians known as the Email Evangelists!

 The above definitions show that when one blasphemes it is not something done by accident.
 To blaspheme, one must have knowledge of the person, object or idea that is being spoken against.
-Blasphemy was the initial charge against Jesus that condemned him to die (Matthew 26:63 - 66).
+This was the initial charge against Jesus that condemned him to die (Matthew 26:63 - 66).

 The Bible makes a distinction between what it means to blaspheme the Son of Man (Jesus) versus the Holy Spirit.
 This, however, begs the question as to why there is a distinction.
 Why would sins against Jesus be forgiven but not those against the Holy Spirit?
-Does this mean that God's Holy Spirit, given upon repentance and baptism, is somehow GREATER than the Savior of mankind who made possible its giving in the first place?
+Does this mean that God's Holy Spirit, given upon repentance and baptism, is somehow GREATER than the Savior of mankind who made possible its giving?

 People, out of their lack of full knowledge and understanding, may wrongly blaspheme Jesus and still be forgiven.
 For example, many people living at the time of Jesus - who saw his miracles and heard him speak - concluded that he was from God.
-But they also blasphemed because they denied and rejected He was the SON of God and the Messiah.
-Yet, because of their ignorance and the fact that they were not called of God, this sin (upon repentance) will be forgiven.
+But they also blasphemed because they denied and rejected He was God's son and the Messiah.
+Yet, because of their ignorance, this sin (upon repentance) will be forgiven.